Woodland Carbon Code governance

 6. The panel will consider any further information and then formally respond.

-We are still developing and improving the scheme.
+We are still developing and improving the Woodland Carbon Code.
+Here is a summary of the main developments so far.

 2007 to 2011 Development, consultation and piloting